Ron Vandermeir Jr.

 Ron Vandermeir Jr. (born August 18, 1982) is an American professional stock car racing driver.
-He currently competes part-time in the ARCA Menards Series and the ARCA Menards Series East, driving the No. 27/44/66 for Vanco Racing.
+He currently competes part-time in the ARCA Menards Series and the ARCA Menards Series East, driving the No. 10 Toyota for Fast Track Racing.
 He won the 2018, 2019, 2020, and 2021 Mid-American Stock Car Series championship in the Upper Midwestern United States.

 Racing career

-Vandermeir made his ARCA Menards Series debut in the 2021 season at Elko Speedway where he started 8th and finished 11th.
+Vandermeir made his ARCA Menards Series debut in the 2021 season at Elko Speedway where he started eighth and finished eleventh.
 He then ran at Milwaukee and the season finale at Kansas, where he finished 14th and 15th respectively.

-In 2022, Vandermeir made his first start of the year at the Dutch Boy 150, driving the No. 27, where he started 9th and finished 8th.
-He also drove the No. 44 at Iowa, Kansas II, and Bristol, and the No. 66 at Elko and Milwaukee, securing a top 10 at Iowa and Elko, respectively.
+In 2022, it was announced that Vandermeir would make select starts for Vanco Racing.
+He would make his first start of the year at the Dutch Boy 150, driving the No. 27, where he started ninth and finished eighth.
+He also drove the No. 44 at Iowa, Kansas II, and Bristol, and the No. 66 at Elko and Milwaukee, securing a top-ten at Iowa and Elko, respectively.

+In 2023, it was revealed that Vandermeir would drive the No. 10 Toyota for Fast Track Racing at the Milwaukee Mile combination race with the ARCA Menards Series East.